 Hey, all you steak lovers, this filet mignon with peppercorn sauce is something you have to make….like right now.
 No waiting for another day.
 And, this peppercorn sauce is killer.
 Your steak will love it.

 Filet mignon is not something to take for granted.
 It’s an expensive piece of meat.
 Why not have a special peppercorn sauce to go over the top?
 You’ll wonder why you haven’t tried this before.

-The flavors of the simple ingredients in the sauce are such a complement to the succulent taste of the steak…it’s a Saturday date night, stay in, save $60 dollars and not go the the restaurant type of treat.
+The flavors of the simple ingredients in the sauce are such a complement to the succulent taste of the steak…it’s a Saturday date night, stay in, save $60 dollars and not go to the restaurant type of treat.

 A fresh salad and some crusty garlic bread is all you need to fix to accompany the filet mignon with peppercorn sauce.
 So simple and satisfying.

 Oh yeah….a nice red wine.
 Zinfandel talks to me.
 It has a spicy taste that pairs so well with the steak.

 The peppercorn sauce has a minced shallot and garlic clove, 1/4 cup of brandy, 1 cup of beef broth, 1 1/2 tablespoons crushed black peppercorns, 1/3 cup heavy cream, 1 teaspoon cornstarch, and 2 teaspoons dijon mustard.
 Pretty easy stuff to assemble.

 Start the sauce in a small skillet for it will take about 20 minutes to make.